iBicha/playlet/docs/README.md

 This file is parsed at runtime and UI for the settings is generated.
 The same mechanism is used for Playlet and the Web App.

-Additionally, The web server exposes the settings under `/api/preferences`, which can enable importing/exporting user preferences.
+Additionally, the web server exposes the settings under `/api/preferences`, which can enable importing/exporting user preferences.

 ### Home page layout

-When playlet starts, it shows a video feed in the screen.
+When Playlet starts, it shows a video feed in the screen.
 Subscription, Trending videos, and so on.

 The layout is defined under [playlet-lib/src/config/default_home_layout.json](/playlet-lib/src/config/default_home_layout.json).